DHTMLX/docs-suite/docs/themes/themes.md

 ## Setting themes

-To set the necessary theme, be it a Suite theme or a custom one, use on of the ways described below:
+To set the necessary theme, be it a Suite theme or a custom one, use one of the ways described below:

 - change the 'data' attribute for the chosen container: